Submitting Your Protocol to the IRB

 Before you submit your protocol, you must complete the following steps:

-- Read carefully all of the information on the IRB website, particularly the “Review Categories” page, which will help you to determine what application form to use.
-The IRB webpages should contain all the information you need to prepare your protocol.
+- Carefully read all of the information on the IRB website, particularly the “Review Categories” page, which will help you to determine which application type to complete.
+The IRB webpages should contain all the information you need to prepare your application.
+(Note that IRB forms and regulations changed in January 2019, particularly for Exempt research, which was broadened and had categories altered.)

 Time-Frame for IRB Review

 Applications for Exempt and Expedited review can be submitted at any time and will be reviewed within two weeks (except, in some cases, when an application arrives during a break).
 An application for Full review will be reviewed at our next monthly meeting, providing it arrives a week before the meeting.
-Meeting are held on Tuesdays of the third week of the month.
+Please contact the IRB chair if you have questions about the timing of a submission for full review.

 Approval: The P.I. will receive a letter from the IRB confirming approval, and research can begin immediately.